CleverCloud/doc.clever-cloud.com/commons/addons/redis.md

 Redis is an open source, in-memory data structure store, used as database, cache and message broker.

+## Redis version

+The version currently installed by the add-on is : Redis 4.0.2

 ## Redis administration with Redsmin

 Each Redis add-on provides a [Redsmin](https://www.redsmin.com) dasboard, which allows